Decemberlabs/AltBeacon/README.md

     NSDictionary *scanOptions = @{CBCentralManagerScanOptionAllowDuplicatesKey:@(YES)};
     [centralManager scanForPeripheralsWithServices:nil options:scanOptions];

-Will find all the beacons around that are advertising in foreground but none that is advertising in background.
+Will find all the AltBeacons around that are advertising in foreground but none that is advertising in the background.
-This is a problem to make scalable as if you would have a database with 1000000 AltBeacons it would be impossible to scan them all.
-The trick here sis to use Location to define an radius to look for and then search for the AltBeacons in that area.
-Our test show that you can scan for maximum 25 UUIDS at a time.
-If you scan for more than that the CentralManager would return crap.
+To know previusly the UUIDS that you are looking for causes make this approach difficult to scale as if you would have a database with 1000000 AltBeacons it would be impossible to scan them all.
+The trick here is to use CoreLocation to define an radius to filter the AltBeacons and store the Location of all the AltBeacons in a database.
+Then search for the AltBeacons in that radius and only scan for them.
+Our tests show that you can scan for maximum 25 UUIDS at a time.
+If you scan for more than that then the CentralManager returns crap.
 The following call, if it contains less than 25 UUIDS, will find them correctly.

     NSDictionary *scanOptions = @{CBCentralManagerScanOptionAllowDuplicatesKey:@(YES)};
     [centralManager scanForPeripheralsWithServices:uuidsToDetect options:scanOptions];

-Consering that it takes just a few seconds in the worst case to find the beacons in less than a minute you can scan for hundred of beacons, and if in addition you limit the number of AltBeacons using Location to a radius of a couple of kilometers then this system is quite scalable.
+Considering that it takes just a few seconds in the worst case to find the AltBeacons that you are scanning for, in less than a minute you can scan for hundred of beacons.
+If in addition you limit the number of AltBeacons using CoreLocation and database to a radius of a couple of kilometers then this approach is quite scalable.

 Version
 ----